How Jared Fogle came to be the front man for a worldwide sandwich chain used to be one of Subway's favorite stories to tell

 It was a condition he’d suffered since third grade when he adopted a strict regimen of video games and junk food, he told the newspaper.

-He remained invisible at college and avoided dating and parties because of his weight, choosing instead to hole up in his dorm room eating junk food, according to a New York Daily News profile
+He remained invisible at college and avoided dating and parties because of his weight, choosing instead to hole up in his dorm room eating unhealthy fare, according to a New York Daily News profile.

 “I knew you were supposed to go on dates and go to parties, but because I was so big, I just took myself out of the equation,” the 6-foot-2 Fogle told the Daily News.
 “I didn’t want to allow myself to be made fun of.”